Temperature-dependent generalized ellipsometry of the metal-insulator phase transition in low-symmetry charge-transfer salts

-In the analysis of the temperature-dependent data, different models were utilized for the metallic and insulating states.
-In the metallic state, the analysis incorporates a Drude term, Tauc-Lorentz, and Lorentz oscillators in each \emph {a}, \emph {b} and \emph{c}-direction.
+As mentioned, low-temperature measurements were possible only at a single angle of incidence (70$^\circ$), therefore we are restricted to standard ellipsometric parameters, i.e., Psi and Delta were measured.
+In the analysis of the temperature-dependent ellipsometric data, different models were employed for the metallic and insulating states.
+In the metallic state, the analysis incorporates a Drude term, Tauc-Lorentz, and Lorentz oscillators in all three directions.
 For the insulating state, the Drude term is replaced by a Lorentz oscillator.
-The experimental data exhibit an excellent agreement with the generated data, as depicted in Fig. \ref{fig:temp dependent ellipsometry data Psi and Delta.}, demonstrating the suitability and accuracy of the chosen models.
+The experimental data are in excellent agreement with the generated data (see supplement document Fig.-S2), demonstrating the accuracy and suitability of the chosen models.
+The mean-square error (MSE) and parameters of the model dielectric function are summarized in supplement document, (Table.
+S2-S7).

-The temperature-dependent dielectric functions exhibit pronounced changes across the charge-order transition at 135 K, as shown in Fig.~\ref{fig:temp dependent dielectric field tensor}.
-In the insulating state, the intra-molecular excitations are weaker and shift towards higher energies in both the \emph {a} and \emph {b}-directions.
-In contrast, the inter-molecular excitations in the \emph {a}, \emph {b} and \emph{c}-directions are more intense and shift towards higher eneries in the insulating state, pointing to significant modifications in the material's electronic interactions.